10 Easy Ways to Protect Plants from Frost

 Leafy crops, such as salad leaves, chard, chicory and parsley, can last well into winter with the right frost protection.
 Cover plants with frost protection garden fleece or a cloche to keep it safe from cold and frosts.
 These can also be grown indoors, so consider moving your seedlings and plants to an electric heated propagator.

 10. Harden Off any Veg for Winter Planting

 When planting up vegetables over winter, such as leeks or brassicas that have been started off indoors with a heated propagator, ensure they are hardened off before planting.
 ‘Hardening off’ is the process of gradually acclimatising a plant to its growing environment to avoid it going into shock.
 As temperature decreases, this process must be carried out more gradually.

 Looking for some more advice and guidance about frost protection for your plants this winter?

 If you need any more hints or tips, we've got loads more information you might find useful.

-If you have any tips or questions about winter frost protection, frost blankets or general garden care, feel free to call us on 0845 602 3774 or email us at email@example.com.
+If you have any tips or questions about winter frost protection, frost blankets or general garden care, feel free to email us at email@example.com.
 Our Gardening Angels are always happy to help and love to hear about your experience of winter growing!

 Share This With Your Friends!